SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 The sections in this specification are different to the sections in `SFSPEC24.PDF`, however they roughly correspond to some of these sections:

 - Sections 1-3 of this specification to sections 0-1 of `SFSPEC24.PDF`
 - Section 4 of this specification to section 2 of `SFSPEC24.PDF`
 - Section 5 of this specification to sections 3-7 of `SFSPEC24.PDF`
 - Section 6 of this specification to section 8 of `SFSPEC24.PDF`
 - Section 7 of this specification to section 9 of `SFSPEC24.PDF`
 - Section 8 of this specification to section 10 of `SFSPEC24.PDF`
 - Section 9 of this specification to section 11 of `SFSPEC24.PDF`
 - Section 12 of this specification to section 12 of `SFSPEC24.PDF`

 Section 6 also contains feature flags along with enumerators, section 9 also contains information about the AWE ROM emulator that can be implemented, and sections 10 and 11 include information on compatibility concerns and guidance on writing SFe-compatible software respectively.

+Significant differences from the previous version of the specification will be highlighted.

 ---